From the Pacific to the Atlantic Ocean

 After more than 4 hours we have left all 5 lock chambers behind us, including the Pedro Miguel lock and the helipad empties.
 From now on, we cruise peacefully and slowly across the Gatún lake to the other side of the country.
 To the left and right of us is almost only rainforest can be seen, after a while we even see the Gamboa Rainforest Hotel, in which we have already stayed a few years ago.

 Around noon, the clouds are getting blacker and it starts to rain heavily with thunderstorms.
 Good, that we have already secured a covered place at the back of the vessel in time.
-So, we can sit through well despite heat and rain.
+So, we can sit well despite heat and rain.

 Shortly after 4 pm we reach the last lock with its 3 chambers, the Gatun lock.
 Again, we can see the new locks and how fast the huge container ships can move through.
 The whole channel is 77.1 km long.